 1. Start in the same way as a log burner.
 Make sure the damper and air vents are all open.

 2. Decide what type of fuel you will be burning.
 If you are burning wood, leave a light bed of ash.
 Coal and smokeless fuel, on the other hand, prefers air to circulate from below, so be sure to completely empty out the ash if you are using them.

-3. Continue to add your newspaper/firelighters and kindling.
-Then, proceed to light it up.
+3. Continue to add your kindling.
+This will help the fire to light.

 4. Add your chosen fuel in the same way as for a wood burning stove.
 With coal, add a few pieces in at first so you don’t suffocate the flames.
 Wait for them to catch fire fully before adding any more.

 5. Adjust the air vents.
 This is the main difference between a log burner and multifuel stove.
 If you are burning wood, you will want to slowly shut off the bottom vent.
 If you are burning coal, this will need to stay open.
 This is because coal burns better if air is circulating from below.
 Instead, close off the top vent.

 Continue to tend the flames throughout the entire time you are using your stove - never leave it unattended or burning overnight!